remkohdev/guestbook101/README.md

 ## TODO

-* Lab2 - Add API Management to the Guestbook API App
+* Lab2 - Secure Guestbook API with API Connect and AppID
 * Lab3 - Create a CI/CD Pipeline to Kubernetes
 * Lab4 - Use Helm for Deployment
 * Lab5 - Using Istio